VioletGiraffe/Darkroom/docs/architecture/import.md

 Those preview frames are normally *reused, not re-extracted*: `QuickImportDialog` already ran ffmpeg to build each staged card's preview (see "Staging area" below), so import is handed each video's staging temp dir — keyed by the stable `MediaId` so it survives relocation moving the file — and copies those frames into `outputFolder/preview/`.
 A fresh extraction runs only as a fallback, when nothing staged is available.
+The **duration** Quick Import probed while staging rides along the same handoff — passed to `importVideo` and stored on the item, so it isn't probed a second time; the fresh-extraction fallback probes anyway and its result supersedes an unknown staged value.
 On a registration collision the whole output folder (previews included) is deleted, the same as any other import failure.

 ## Photo import: `Import::importPhoto`